dexmexter/dextervolkman.com/content/posts/borg_backups.md

 Backups are crucial for making sure that important data does not get lost but when you have to remember to connect an external drive everytime you need a backup it becomes a chore and is liable to be forgotten.
-In order to force myself to take good backups of my systems, I setup a backup server that I could store `Borg Backup` repos, then I used `systemd-timers` to automatically take backups every night.
+In order to force myself to take regular backups, I setup a backup server where I could store `Borg Backup` repos, then I used `systemd-timers` to automatically take backups everyday.
 Here are the instructions for how I set everything up for my systems.
-The instructions assume that you have a system to store backups but most of the information could be adjusted to work in other contexts as well.
+The instructions assume that you have a system to store backups but most of the information could be adjusted to work in other contexts as well, for example if you wanted to use an external drive for storage.
 At the end I'll include links to the articles where I got most of this setup from.

 ## Prerequisites